 Masa Saito cut Vader’s locker room celebration short by saying, "You got to get out of here.
 Fans are going to be back here in the locker room at any minute, and they want your ass."

 It took police an hour to control the rioting, and a few days later, NJPW was banned from Sumo Hall for two whole years by the Tokyo Sumo Association.
-They had previously banned Giant Baba’s AJPW after they had signed sumo wrestlers Hiroshi Wajima and John Tenta (Earthquake in the WWF).
+They had previously banned Giant Baba’s AJPW after signing sumo wrestlers Hiroshi Wajima and John Tenta (Earthquake in the WWF).

 Vader continued his path of devastation through NJPW and faced Antonio Inoki on many occasions to sell-out crowds, just not in Sumo Hall anymore.
 "The Big Van Vader character took off as a money-making gimmick from day one," says Leon.
 "The Japanese people really ate it up.
 Vader was selling thousands and thousands of more ticket sales for New Japan.
 Angry fans wanted to see him lose."
 He continues.
 "The other NJPW wrestlers started getting in line to face me.
 I was like the centerpiece, and others would surround me in a circle, each eventually taking a turn to challenge me.
 We built the promotion around wrestlers trying to take down the unstoppable monster."
 AJPW and NOAH would also use this method to push him as a monster heel when Vader worked for them later on.